Girls Rock STAFF

 Amplify staff are extraordinary people from all over the world.
 They are diverse, vibrant, fun and relatable.
 They are unique because they must not only meet the needs of our campers and make sure each child is having an amazing time, but must also possess advanced skills or professional expertise in one of our specialty program areas.
 They are the people your child will come home talking about - perhaps with the English or Australian accents your child will come home impersonating.
 They are your child’s new role models, heroes, confidants and friends.

-Who are the directors?
-Jen Baron is the Executive Director.
-Sierra Reeves and Devin Davis are our summer camp Co-Directors.
+Who is the Director?
+Jen Baron is the Executive Director and Founder

 Kelsey Maloney - Grant Writer is an independent grant writer working with various nonprofit organizations.
 Experience in Fundraising, Grant Writing, and Special Events.
 She is fluent in Spanish, proficient in Portuguese ,and is an avid lover of hiking, surfing, soccer, snowboarding, camping, pottery, cooking, and spending a day at the beach.